Monterey Bay shark attack: Great white was 20-feet-long - NewsBreak

 Braddock said the swimmer was still recovering in a hospital on Friday.
 “Steve is more stable today.
 His wife said he’s in decent spirits,” the surfer said.

 Bruemmer’s friends said he is an avid swimmer who usually doesn’t swim on Wednesdays.
 But warm, sunny weather made him decide to go for a swim.
-He is part of a local swim club, the Kelp Krawlers.Baby returned to California after mom is murdered in Mexico
+He is part of a local swim club, the Kelp Krawlers.Tractor-trailer fire on I-75 leads to slowdown

 “It was a very large shark.
 He’s going to survive, but it’s going to be a long recovery,” a fellow swimmer told KRON4.